civol/HDLRuby/README.md

 end
 ```

-For example, the following code describes a bit-vector type with generic number of bits `width`:
+For example, the following code describes a bit-vector type with a generic number of bits `width`:

 ```ruby
 type(:bitvec) { |width| bit[width] }